A Novel XAI-Enhanced Quantum Adversarial Networks for Velocity Dispersion Modeling in MaNGA Galaxies: Detailed Model Formulation

 \subsection{Pseudo-Code for Implementation of the Vanilla Model}

-This subsection details the pseudocode implementation of the proposed Vanilla model, outlining the step-by-step algorithmic flow and core computational processes.
-It serves as a blueprint for reproducing the model as described in Algorithm~\ref {algo1}
+This subsection presents the pseudocode for the proposed Vanilla model, outlining the step-by-step algorithmic flow and core computational processes.
+It serves as a blueprint for reproducing the model as described in Algorithm~\ref {algo:qnn_xai}